 - Allow the material to run freely down the entire surface to about 300mm below the point of application using a continuous and regular technique.

 - Apply to complete masonry areas rather than selected areas.
 Ensure to treat the entire facade, including mortar joints.
 The junction between the masonry and mortar should be well treated.

 - Application rates will vary depending on the porosity of the substrate with volumes ranging from 0.5 litres to 2 litres/m2 .
 Site trial applications are useful to help determine the volumes most suited to the substrate.

 - Post treatment protection of the masonry may be required for a short period (until surfaces are dry) in unsettled weather.

-- Application equipment should be cleaned with water immediately after use to avoid deposition of resin in spray heads and nozzles.
+- Clean equipment with water immediately after use to avoid deposition of resin in spray heads and nozzles.

 0.5 to 2 litre/m2 depending on the porosity of the substrate.